ddrake/Gradebook/README.md

 ```>>>```

-First change the Course name and term as you like.
-Next add your students, either by entering them manually (first name, last name, email) or importing them from a tab-separated text file with no header and columns in that order.
+First select 'Edit Course' to change the Course name and term as you like.
+Next add your students, either by using 'Manage Students' to enter them manually (first name, last name, email) or by using 'Import Students' to import them from a tab-separated text file with no header and columns in that order named 'students.txt'.
+A sample 'students.txt' is provided in this repository.

 The next step is to Manage Categories.
 A category could be 'Quiz' or 'Midterm', for example, it counts collectively for a specific percent of the grade.
 So if you said on the syllabus that 20% of the grade will based on quizzes and the midterm was worth 25%, you would set up these two categories accordingly.